H2O 8x42 Waterproof Binoculars

 Although the 10x50 has better magnification, that can be problematic when in motion on the sea.
 The higher the magnification, the more the movement is magnified.
 This makes focusing very difficult.

 Additionally, the lesser magnification provides better visibility.
 This is because lower magnification results in a wider field of view.
-The Marine 7x50 Binocular also has a larger exit pupil, which is ideal for viewing because small pupil sizes cause dark edging around the image once it reaches the eye.
+The Marine 7x50 Binoculars also have a larger exit pupil, which is ideal for viewing because small pupil sizes cause dark edging around the image once it reaches the eye.

 The 7x50 measurement guarantees a bigger, better viewing experience.